fieldtrip/website/faq/source/anat_dicom2ctf.md

 ### Convert from DICOM to CTF .mri file

 - Start MRIViewer.
-At the moment (Jan11) the current version on the mentats at the DCCN is release 5.40-linux-20061212.
+At the moment (January 2011) the current version on the mentats at the DCCN is release 5.40-linux-20061212.
 Start it by typing 'MRIViewer' in the command line.
 - Press file -> Import DICOM series...
 - Find the .ima files in '/home/.../\$subjectcode/dicom', select the first one, and press OK.
 This opens all .ima files
 - A new window will open ('Save MRI file') asking you to name the .mri file that will be created